The extension is now live and available for download from the VS Code marketplace.

 - Visual Studio Code: Version 1.74.0 or later.

-- Ruby: Version 2.7 or later (for CLI operations and compilation).
+- Ruby: Version 2.7 or later (required for header generation and CLI operations).

-- Git: For user identity resolution and project scaffolding.
+- Git (optional): For automatic user identity resolution in headers.

 Configuration quick hints